OSGeo/gdal/gdal/doc/source/drivers/raster/mg4lidar.rst

 cellsize, filter criteria, aggregation methods and possibly several other parameters.
-For this reason, **the best way to read a MrSID/MG4 compressed LiDAR file is by referencing it in a View (.view) file, which also parameterizes its raster-conversion.
+For this reason, **the best way to read a MrSID/MG4 compressed LiDAR file is by referencing it in a View (.view) file, which also parametrizes its raster-conversion.
 The driver will read an MG4 file directly, however it uses default rasterization parameters that may not produce a desirable output.** The contents of the View file are described in the specification :ref:`MrSID/MG4 LiDAR View